Meekohi/cvillenomic/README.md

     * More than half of all current players have left a :+1: reaction on it, or
     * At least 24 hours have elapsed since the modification was proposed, and more players have left :+1: reactions than :-1: reactions on it.
   3. @meekohi will perform these updates, but other players with `git` experience are encouraged to submit pull requests when appropriate to make his life easier.
+  4. A modification to a protected rule or its subrules shall be enacted only if there are no :-1: votes on it.

 3. Scoring
   1. A player's name is *signed* if a rule ends with the `@` character followed by that player's slack username.